Getting out and about

 There are many activities taking place across Dorset to help you to get out, meet people and socialise.

-“Happy to chat” - Portland Town Council have installed a pilot scheme called ‘Happy to Chat’.
-The scheme has installed benches with signs on situated in Easton Gardens and Wren Court, Portland.
+“Happy to chat” - Portland Town Council has installed a pilot scheme called ‘Happy to Chat’.
+The scheme has installed benches with signs situated in Easton Gardens and Wren Court, Portland.
 Loneliness is an issue that can affect all residents and individuals in our community and this is one small way that people can connect and meet.
 If the pilot is well received further signs will be added throughout the island.

 You may want to consider taking part in regular short guided health walks that take place every week throughout Dorset.
 These free walks offer a great opportunity to get out in the fresh air and meet new people as well as keeping you fit and healthy.

 The University of the Third Age (U3A) offers retired people a chance to study many subjects including art, languages, music, history, crafts and computing.

 Libraries in Dorset do much more than lend books.
 They have a range of events and opportunities to meet people, such as reading groups, craft and chat groups and computer learning groups.